 - Do not take aspirin (salicylic acid), non-steroidal, anti-inflammatory medications (NSAIDs) such as Motrin/Advil (ibuprofen), Aleve (naproxen), Celebrex (celecoxib), etc. as these can all increase the risk of bleeding.
-Please consult with your healthcare team regarding the use of these agents and all over the counter medications/supplements while on therapy.
+Please talk with your healthcare team before using these medications and all over-the-counter medications/supplements while on treatment with decitabine and cedazuridine.

 - Do not floss or use toothpicks and use a soft-bristle toothbrush to brush your teeth.